 Once you have found the correct height, save your settings by pressing and holding P1 and P2 again until the HSL lowers itself.

 The HSL can be trained to recognise two ringtones.
 This will ensure that the HSL does not incorrectly identify background noise as a ringtone and alert you without a call actually being present.

 To train your unit to your ringtone, first press and hold the P1 button until the LED begins to flash blue.
 Once flashing, play the ringtone of your deskphone.
 You may be able to do this via the deskphone's menu, or it may be necessary to call yourself, depending on your model of phone.
 Once the ringtone has been successfully learnt, the LED will flash red twice.

 Now complete the steps again, but this time pressing and holding the P2 button until the LED begins to flash red.
-If your phone generates two different ringtones, for example one for internal and one for external calls, then please use the second setting to train the HSL for this second ringtone.
+If your phone generates two different ringtones, for example, one for internal and one for external calls, then please use P2 to train the HSL for this second ringtone.
 If not, simply train it in the same fashion as for the first setting.
-Once the second setting is learnt, the LED will flash blue twice.
+Once the second ringtone is learnt, the LED will flash blue twice.

 Please find below copies of the manual, the quick guide and the fact sheet for this product.